bhdzllr/web-template/README.md

 This is a personal template to start a new front-end project and also for learning purpose.
 The "src" folder holds some examples, the "dist" folder can be used as starting point.

+To convert SASS use: `sass --watch scss/main.scss:css/style.css` to watch for changes and convert automatically.

 ## Folder Structure ##